Forty acres and a mule: Davis Bend

 Montgomery invited free blacks to settle the land and work there.
 In 1887, led by Benjamin's son Isaiah Montgomery, the group founded a new settlement at Mound Bayou, Mississippi.
 Mound Bayou remains an autonomous and virtually all-Black community.

 Politics

-Thaddeus Stevens and Charles Sumner continued to support land reform for freedpeople, but were opposed by a large bloc of politicians who did not want to violate property rights or redistribute capital.
+Thaddeus Stevens and Charles Sumner continued to support land reform for freed people, but were opposed by a large bloc of politicians who did not want to violate property rights or redistribute capital.

 Many radical Northerners withdrew their support for land reform in the years following the war.
 One reason for the shift in political opinion was fear by the Republicans that land ownership might lead Blacks to align with Democrats for economic reasons.
-In general, politicians turned their focus to the legal status of freedpeople.
+In general, politicians turned their focus to the legal status of freed people.
 In the analysis of W. E. B. Du Bois, black suffrage became more politically palatable precisely as an inexpensive alternative to well-funded agrarian reform.

+Orders

+The orders were issued following Sherman's March to the Sea.
+They were intended to address the immediate problem of dealing with the tens of thousands of black refugees who had joined Sherman's march in search of protection and sustenance, and "to assure the harmony of action in the area of operations."
+Critics allege that his intention was for the order to be a temporary measure to address an immediate problem, and not to grant permanent ownership of the land to the freedmen, although most of the recipients assumed otherwise.
+General Sherman issued his orders four days after meeting with twenty local black ministers and lay leaders and with U.S. Secretary of War Edwin M. Stanton in Savannah, Georgia.
+Brig.
+Gen. Rufus Saxton, an abolitionist from Massachusetts who had previously organized the recruitment of black soldiers for the Union Army, was put in charge of implementing the orders.
+Freedmen were settled in Georgia, particularly along the Savannah River, in the Ogeechee district of Chatham County, and on islands off of the coast of Savannah.

+Publication in the Official Record

+This order is part of the Official Records of the American Civil War.
+It can be found in Series I – Military Operations, Volume XLVII, Part II, Pages 60–62.
+The volume was published in 1895.